What is the CHIC Certification Program?

 CHIC Program Policies

 Core to the CHIC philosophy is the realization that each breed has different health concerns.
 Not all diseases have known modes of inheritance, nor do all diseases have screening tests.
-Some screening tests are based on phenotypic evaluation, others on genetic testing.
+Some screening tests are based on a phenotypic evaluation, others on genetic testing.
 With all these variables, a key element of the CHIC Program is to customize or tailor the requirements to the needs of each breed.
 These unique requirements are established through input from the parent club prior to the breed’s entry into the CHIC Program.

 Breed-specific requirements typically consist of the inherited diseases that are of the greatest concern and for which some screening tests are available.
 Each parent club also drives specific screening protocols.
 As an example, one parent club may allow cardiac exams to be performed by a general practitioner.
-Another parent club may require the exam to be performed by a board certified cardiologist.
+Another parent club may require the exam to be performed by a board-certified cardiologist.
 A club may also use the CHIC Program to maintain information on other health issues for anecdotal purposes.
 Later, as screening tests become available, the disease may be added to the breed-specific requirements.

 Regardless of breed, each dog must be permanently identified in order to have test results included in CHIC.
-Permanent identification may be in the form of microchip or tattoo.
+Permanent identification may be in the form of a microchip or tattoo.

 The OFA-CHIC database operates on informed consent.
 Owners are encouraged to release all test results realizing it is in the ultimate health interests of the breed and the information greatly increases the depth and breadth of any resulting pedigree analysis.
 In order to qualify for a CHIC number (and achieve CHIC Certification), all results must be released into the public domain.